FCPS Instructional Plans/Schedules

 We will continue to monitor the situation weekly, with the goal to bring all of our students back full time as soon as safely possible.

-8. What does Option 2, Virtual Learning, look like?
+5. What does the Virtual Learning Plan look like?

-- Students will be able to participate in direct and indirect instruction virtually with teachers using Google Classroom, Canvas, Google Meet, and/or Zoom as the platforms.
+Students will be able to participate in direct and indirect instruction virtually with teachers using Google Classroom, Canvas, Google Meet, and/or Zoom as the platforms depending on the grade level and specific course.
 Additional technology tools to assist with instructional delivery and student engagement will vary by grade span (i.e. SeeSaw K-1, Nearpod 2-4, and PearDeck for Middle and High School).

 - There will be a combination of opportunities for the student to participate “live” with the teacher and classmates at scheduled times throughout the week, as well as self-paced lessons the student can access on their own.